OpenSmallworld/magik-vscode/README.md

 * Other:
     * Load vscode_dev.magik in the .magik file in your home directory.
     * You can toggle between the editor and terminal using **Ctrl+'**
-    * The module for the current Magik file can be loaded using the shortcut **Ctrl+Shift+F7**.
+    * The module for the current Magik file can be loaded using the shortcut **Ctrl+Shift+F7**.<br>

-        This will load (or reload) the module containing the file and adds products and loads prerequisite modules as necessary.
+    This will load (or reload) the module containing the file and adds products and loads prerequisite modules as necessary.<br>
     For example, this is useful for loading a test file or new module into the session.
     * You can jump to source from the terminal by selecting a method name (or class.method) and pressing **F3**.
 Requires the steps in 2. in the Installtion notes above.
     * Use Alt+Click to move the cursor in the terminal.